 ELL at Winkelman

 The focus of the Winkelman English Language Learners (ELL) program is to help each student to speak and understand English along with developing their skill as a reader and writer of English.
 The goal is to transition a student out of ELL as soon as his/her skill level matches that of their non-ELL peers.
-Students are placed in the ELL program based on their scores on a language proficiency test called the ACCESS test.
+Students are placed in the ELL program based on their scores on a language proficiency test called the ACCESS as well as the MODEL language screener.
 Parents, classroom teachers and ELL staff meet together to discuss students’ progress .
 Students are assessed regularly to ensure proper placement and to better meet individual needs.
 After consultation, parents may, upon written request, remove their child from the ELL program.